 Cons

-For those who prefer smokeless consumption, dissolving reclaim in high-proof alcohol (like Everclear) creates a simple tincture.
-It can also be put into gel capsules for easy dosing.
+For those who prefer a smokeless option, dissolving reclaim in high-proof alcohol (like Everclear) creates a simple tincture.
+It can also be put into gel capsules.

 How to Use It